lkhq/debspawn/README.md

 host system, you should not run arbitrary untrusted code with it.
 The usual warnings for all container technology apply here.

-Debspawn also allows to run arbitrary custom commands in its environment.
+Debspawn also allows one to run arbitrary custom commands in its environment.
 This is used by the Laniakea[1] Spark workers to execute a variety of non-package builds and QA actions in the same environment in which we usually build packages.

 Debspawn was built with simplicity in mind.
 It should both be usable in an automated environment on large build farms,